noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 Yes, the reason why Lilia-san and I came to the lake is to go fishing...
 Our cottage is actually always equipped with fishing rods, and if they only buy the bait in the tourist city, anyone can enjoy fishing.
-This was a good opportunity for us to make memories with Lilia-san, so we decided to go carefreely fishing.
+This was a good opportunity for us to make memories with Lilia-san, so we decided to go care-freely fishing.

 [Arehh?
 You didn’t try it out when you came here with Lunamaria-san?]